datrim/date-range/readme.md

 dt::yesterday($tz = null)
 ```

-A different timezone string The default timezone may be passed to all the above methods to override the default timezone.
+A different timezone string may be passed to all the above methods to override the default timezone.

 That's it!